 - the recipients or categories of recipients of the Personal Data, if any;

 When the Personal Data has not been collected from the Data Subject, the previous information, as well as the categories of Personal Data concerned and the source from which the Personal Data originates, will be timely communicated (unless the Data Subject already has the information, the provision of such information proves impossible or would involve a disproportionate effort, obtaining or disclosure is expressly laid down by Union or Member State law or where the Personal Data must remain confidential subject to an obligation of professional secrecy regulated by Union or Member State law, including a statutory obligation of secrecy).

-These BCRs also inform You about the rights You are entitled to enforce against AESEL or any American Express BCRs Entity as third-party beneficiary with regard to the Processing of your Personal Data under these BCRs (“Third-party Beneficiary Rights”) and on the means to exercise such rights (see section 8).
+Our BCRs also inform You about the rights You are entitled to enforce against AEESA or any American Express BCRs Entity as third-party beneficiary with regard to the Processing of your Personal Data under these BCRs (“Third-party Beneficiary Rights”) and on the means to exercise such rights (see section 8).
 In addition, these BCRs will provide You with information on the data protection principles that We apply when Processing your Personal Data (as explained in this section 4) and information about the liability American Express BCRs Entities assume in the event of a breach of these BCRs (see section 8).

 4.1.2.
 Lawfulness of Processing

 Your Personal Data and Special Categories of Data are collected and Processed fairly and lawfully, in accordance with the Applicable Data Protection Legislation.
 The lawful bases for Processing your Personal Data are described in more detail in the relevant American Express Privacy Statements, as applicable to your relationship with American Express.

 • Processing of Personal Data